Platysma

 Facial vein Terminates:

-- It drains into internal jugular vein.
+- Facial vein drains into internal jugular vein.

-Question 29.
 Branches of facial artery in face

 1. Anterior branches